wong-max-max/simple-unlock-mod/README.md

 ## Technical Details

 This mod uses Geode's hooking system to:
-- Override unlock checks for icons and cosmetics
+- Override unlock checks for icons, colors, shops, and vaults
-- Intercept icon selection calls to persist user choices
+- Call `unlockIcon()` on startup to persist user choices
-- Restore saved selections on game initialization
+- Intercept coin collection in practice mode
+- Enhance percentage display precision
+- Trigger saves at appropriate times

-All data is stored using Geode's built-in persistence API.
+All data is stored using Geode's built-in persistence API and GD's native save system.

 ## License